 For our "non-fault" repairs business, we generally provide a consolidated suite of accident management services including credit hire and credit repair, and we believe that measurement of such business on a basis that includes repair payments in revenue is appropriate.
 Revenue including repair payments is therefore used as a primary measure to allocate resources and measure operating performance for accident management services provided in our "non-fault" repairs business.
 Our "non-fault" repairs business where we provide accident management services accounts for a relatively small portion of our revenue for our WNS Auto Claims BPM segment.
-In the Auto claims BPM segment, effective July 1, 2015, WNS Legal Assistance LLP, a subsidiary of WNS UK received an approval from Solicitors Regulatory Authority, UK to provide legal services in relation to personal injury claims.
+In our WNS Auto Claims BPM segment, effective July 1, 2015, WNS Legal Assistance LLP, a subsidiary of WNS Global Services (UK) Limited, or, WNS UK, received an approval from Solicitors Regulatory Authority, UK to provide legal services in relation to personal injury claims.